maniadav/interviewprep/javascript/js-concept-question.md

 - **Boolean**: Represents `true` or `false` values.
 - **Undefined**: A variable that has been declared but not assigned a value.
 - **Null**: Represents the intentional absence of any object value.
 - **Symbol**: A unique and immutable value used as object property keys.
-Read more in our [deep dive on `Symbol`s](https://greatfrontend.com/questions/quiz/what-are-symbols-used-for)
 - **BigInt**: Represents integers with arbitrary precision.

 **Non-primitive (Reference) data types**